-Impact of untreated hearing loss in children
+Impact of hearing loss

 The earlier your child is tested, diagnosed and treated for any hearing loss, the greater their chances of realising their personal best.